 That being said, the queue for Voletarium looks amazing.
 This is probably one of the nicest looking queue areas in Europe.

-When Europa-Park opened in 1975, there weren’t any themed areas.
+When Europa-Park opened in 1975, there weren’t any themed lands.
 This was just a regular amusement park with a few family attractions and shows.
-Things changed dramatically in 1982, when the park introduced the Italian quarter.
-This was the first land themed a European country and many others would follow during the next decades.
+Things started to change dramatically in 1982, when the park introduced the Italian quarter.
+This was the first land themed to a European country and many others would follow during the next decades.
 Nowadays, Italy isn’t the most thrilling place in Europa-Park, but it looks very cosy.
 The area’s main ride is Geisterschloß, a ghost train with a few similarities to Disney’s Haunted Mansion.
 The pre-show takes place in an elevator (haha) and you encounter singing busts during the ride… I’m serious.